Mpak1996/TryHackMeModules/Pre-Security Path/Network Fundamentals/Intro to LAN.md

 ## Task 3 The ARP ProtocolS

-* What does ARP stand for?S
+* What does ARP stand for?

     Answer: **Address Resolution Protocol**